Easy to Difficult Bible Trivia Quiz

 The original Bible was actually a collection of individually written works on various materials and not all kept together as a set.

-Many first copies exist of those original manuscripts and were later placed together as a collection forming what we now call the Bible.
+Many first copies exist of those original manuscripts and were eventually placed together as a collection, forming what we now call the Bible.

 The Ketef Hinnom Scrolls, written in the 7th or 6th century BC, contain the oldest known biblical text, but it is only a short piece of text from Numbers 6:24–26.